 The hairy woodpecker is a medium-sized woodpecker, it can reach up to 25 cm in length.
 The larger subspecies of these woodpeckers live in northern regions of their habitat range, while smaller ones live further south.

 Although most of its upperparts and feathers are black and white, some variations among the woodpecker subspecies do occur.
-The male and female woodpeckers of each particular subspecies appear similar in coloring, except males have a splotch of red on the back of its head, while females have black in the same area.
+The male and female woodpeckers of each particular subspecies appear similar in coloring, except males have a splotch of red on the back of their head, while females have black in the same area.

 The sound of the hairy woodpecker tapping into a tree is often compared to a drum roll that stops as suddenly as it started.